thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 ![open-liberty-junit-01-folderstructure](images/open-liberty-junit-01-folderstructure.png)

 In the `pom.xml` file you need to add the JUnit depencencies.
-The `junit-jupiter-api` and the `junit-jupiter-engine` which are the basics for the Unit tests.
+The `junit-jupiter-api` and the `junit-jupiter-engine` are the basics for the Unit tests.
 With the `junit-jupiter-params` depencency we can define later a parameterized test.

 Here are the needed depencencies for JUnit in the `pom.xml`.